-Each annual SNOW event sees Singapore’s deeply engaged, passionate and socially-conscious executives, entrepreneurs and philanthropists come together for an unforgettable evening of glamour, gastronomy and goodwill.
-And, to date the SNOW Gala benefit has raised almost $3,5 million to support the critical work of Singapore Committee for UN Women in stopping oppression and violence towards women at home and abroad.
+Each SNOW gala sees Singapore’s deeply engaged, passionate and socially-conscious executives, entrepreneurs and philanthropists come together for an evening of glamour, gastronomy and goodwill.

 80% of net proceeds will help fund our local projects.

 Sexual harassment and other forms of sexual violence against women and girls in public spaces is a universal issue.
 It infringes upon the rights and freedoms of women and girls as equal citizens, reducing their sense of security and their access to essential educational and recreational activities.
 Yet, this issue remains largely neglected.
 With UN Women’s strong leadership, technical and financial support, the Safe Cities Manila Programme (Philippines) implemented in Quezon City (total population of 3 million) has led to striking results:

 - The first legal framework offering protection against sexual harassment in the Phillippines through increased penalties for sexual harassment

 - First-ever organised data on sexual harassment and sexual violence against women and girls in public

 - Advocacy videos reaching over 2 million people on social media